RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 There are more sophisticated methods that allow for a more dynamic compression that takes into account the variable amount of redundancy.
 For example, Run-Length Tokenization (RLT) ([Choudhury et al. 2024](https://arxiv.org/abs/2411.05222)) identifies consecutive patches that are repeated across video frames and replaces them with a single token plus a duration encoding.
 Consecutive patches are considered repeated if the L1 distance between them is below a threshold $\tau$.
 This method is content-aware in that the number of tokens depends on how redundant the frames of the video are.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/rlt_video_compression.png" alt="Run-Length Tokenization for video compression" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2411.05222" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/rlt_video_compression.png" alt="Run-Length Tokenization for video compression" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2411.05222" %}

 RLT is a simple heuristic-based method of video token compression.
 There are also model based approaches for this.